Martin McDonagh: The Aran Islands Trilogy

-The Cripple of Inishmaan is a dark comedy in which a crippled teenager schemes to attain a role in Man of Aran.
+McDonagh's second trilogy is set across the Aran Islands, off the coast of County Galway.
+The first, The Cripple of Inishmaan, is a dark comedy in which a crippled teenager schemes to attain a role in Man of Aran.
 The play opened in 1997 at the Royal National Theatre (Cottesloe) in London.
 It opened in April 1998 Off-Broadway at the Joseph Papp Public Theater, with Ruaidhri Conroy in the title role on both occasions.
 Also in 1998, Frederick Koehler played the title role in the Geffen Playhouse production in Los Angeles, California.
 In December 2008, The Cripple of Inishmaan was produced Off-Broadway by the Atlantic Theater Company, in conjunction with The Druid Theatre Company of Galway, Ireland.

 The Lieutenant of Inishmore is the followup play which was written as a response to the 1993 Warrington bombings when two children were killed by the IRA.
 It is a dark comedy in which the insane leader of an INLA (Irish National Liberation Army) splinter group discovers that his best friend, a cat, has been killed.
 The play was produced Off-Broadway in February 2006 by the Atlantic Theater Company.
 It transferred to Broadway in May 2006 and received a 2006 Tony Award nomination for Best Play.

-The Banshees of Inisheer, the third play of the trilogy, was not produced.
-It is unclear how close the 2022 McDonagh-directed film The Banshees of Inisherin comes to the original material.
+The Banshees of Inisheer, the third play of the trilogy, was never produced or published, as McDonagh insisted it "isn't any good", though he expressed a desire to return to it when he is older.
+In 2022, McDonagh directed a film titled The Banshees of Inisherin.
+The screenplay's resemblance to the play is unclear.
 The film's screenplay was published in 2022.